My roles: UX + Information Architect, Content Strategist, Project Manager

 - do you think Clean Water’s current image matches how you want the organization to be perceived?

-State offices were eager to be able to control their own content.
-Allowing them to do so would shift the burden off me as the sole dedicated online communications staff member but it complicated the content production and approval process.
+State offices were eager to control their own content but this complicated the content production and approval process.

-The vendor chosen by the Board and Senior Management brought to the table Free Range as an outside design partner committed to both the rebranding and the site design.
-Time constraints imposed by the Board meant that the visual rebranding had to happen in parallel to the site development process.
+The vendor chosen by the Board and senior management offered Free Range as an outside design partner.
+Time constraints imposed by the Board meant visual rebranding would happen simultaneously to site’s development and content migration.

 Building the Team